About the Behavioral Neuroscience Program

 If you are preparing for a career in medicine, please contact the Pre-Health Sciences Director.

-The major is run jointly by the Departments of Behavioral Sciences and Biology, and it has two curricular options.
+The program is run jointly by the Departments of Behavioral Sciences and Biology.

 The Scientific Core

-Students pursuing a degree in behavioral neuroscience (behavioral sciences track only) also complete a series of classes endorsed by the National Science Foundation and referred to as the Scientific Core.
-In these courses students will:
+Students pursuing a degree in behavioral neuroscience also complete a series of classes endorsed by the National Science Foundation and referred to as the Scientific Core.
+In these courses, students will:

 - use science as a problem-solving and critical thinking tool